aws-powertools/powertools-lambda/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 <!-- A clear and concise description of any alternative solutions or features you've considered. -->

-**Is this something you'd like to contribute if you had guidance?**
+**If you provide guidance, is this something you'd like to contribute?**

 **Additional context**
 <!-- Add any other context or screenshots about the feature request here. -->